At this writing (May 25, 2023), there is one piece of legislation requiring support from horse lovers. Please see Section 2. 118th Congress below.

 U.S. Senators Mike Crapo (R-Idaho) and Mark Warner (D-Virginia) have again reintroduced the Prevent All Soring Tactics (PAST) Act to protect horses from the abusive show practices.
 Soring is a process by which horse trainers intentionally apply substances or devices to horses’ limbs to make each step painful and force an exaggerated high-stepping gait rewarded in show rings.
 Although federal law prohibits soring, a U.S. Department of Agriculture (USDA) Inspector General (IG) report found that some horse trainers continue this inhumane practice.

-Once the Clerk assigns the new Bill a number, we can take action.
+This Bill has 48 co-sponsors as of this writing.
 Note: If the Bill becomes law, it will act in concert with a restored HPA Rule (see 1. above).

 3. Wild Horses